 Distance education courses do not require attorneys to be in the same room as the speaker.
 However, the courses must be interactive, and the sponsor must be able to verify continuing attendance of the attorney through such means as random prompts, polling or quizzes during the course.
 Self-study courses, including downloads, will not be approved.
-Applications for distance education must be submitted at least 30 days prior to the course date.
 Attorneys cannot receive credit for non-legal subject matter through distance or in-house education.
-Attorneys may receive a maximum of 9 hours per 3-year educational period.
+Attorneys may receive a maximum of 18 hours per 3-year educational period.

 In-house programs include those primarily designed for the exclusive benefit of attorneys employed by a private organization or law firm.
 In-house courses cannot offer non-legal subject matter credits and may not be offered in a distance education setting.
 Applications for in-house education must be submitted at least 30 days prior to the course date.
 Governmental and academic attorneys may receive unlimited in-house credits.
 Nongovernmental or non-academic attorneys may receive a maximum of 3 in-house hours per 3-year educational period.